python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0b_shell.md

 ### Background Information:
 <details><summary>Expand here</summary>

 This exercise is developed based on the Ubuntu distribution of the Linux OS, but should be applicable for other distributions as well.
 Linux includes several pre-installed programs or applications, commonly called "Apps".
 One such pre-installed program is the Terminal, which is a text-based user interface for interacting with the OS itself, with storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and with the internet.
 The Terminal program is also called the "command-prompt", the "shell", and the "console".
 (Further details: for older Unix computer systems, the terms "terminal" and "console" referred to a physical piece of equipment.
 Within the Linux OS, they refer to software providing similar functionality).

 </details>

 ### Some useful resources:
 <details><summary>Expand here</summary>
-`(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new tab" or new window and then go to that tab/window.)`

 - Background info about "Why the terminal":
   - https://ubuntu.com/tutorials/command-line-for-beginners#2-a-brief-history-lesson
   - https://askubuntu.com/questions/106039/so-what-is-the-advantage-of-using-the-terminal
 - A list of several Terminal commands: https://www.digitalocean.com/community/tutorials/linux-commands
 - (See also links to tutorials at bottom of this page.)

 </details>

 ### Notes: